 Any questions?
 We’re here to help

-If our lender-finder service is something you’d like to take advantage of but you have questions that must be answered, don’t hesitate to reach out.
-Send us an email over at email@example.com and we’ll do our best to address any questions regarding our organisation or service.
+If our lender-finder service is something you’d like to take advantage of but you have questions that need answers, don’t hesitate to reach out.
+Send us an email over at firstname.lastname@example.org and we’ll do our best to address any questions regarding our organisation or service.

 With this, keep in mind that we may be unable to answer any questions regarding private health insurance or the options available to you.
 Instead, you may need to contact an insurer directly or reach out to a professional who may provide advice tailored to your current situation.